N00bG1rl/calculator/readme.md

 # Calculator

-I created this for learn JavaScript.
+I created this to learn JavaScript.

 This was one of the projects from [The Odin Project](https://www.theodinproject.com/home) - Full Stack Curriculum.